Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

+More recently, learning-based methods have gained prominence in value-aligned decision making.
+Reward functions in reinforcement learning (RL) can be crafted to reflect human values, or agents can learn them directly from human feedback~\cite{10.5555/3294996.3295184}.
+Multi-objective reinforcement learning (MORL), as demonstrated by Rodriguez-Soto et al.~\cite{Rodriguez-SotoS22}, provides mechanisms for navigating and balancing multiple potentially conflicting values, allowing agents to trade off fairness, utility, and other normative considerations in their policy choices.
+The more recent work of Rodriguez-Soto et al.~\cite{Rodriguez-SotoS25} presents a multi-objective optimisation approach to help medical professionals assess medical actions against bio-ethical principles, such as beneficence, non-maleficence, autonomy, and justice.

-\paragraph{Key research goals with some suggested strategies} The main objective of the work on values in AI is to prove that behaviour aligns with human values: the value alignment problem.
-To achieve this, mechanisms for reasoning about values are needed, including decision-making and explainability mechanisms.
-Introducing property nodes to our values taxonomies provides the key construct for computational reasoning over values and, as such, the key to developing such mechanisms.
+\paragraph{Key research goals with some suggested strategies} One of the central objectives of the work on values in AI is to ensure that agent behaviour aligns with human values, known as the value alignment problem.
+Addressing this requires mechanisms for reasoning about values, particularly in decision making, deliberation, and explainability.
+This underscores the need for the property nodes we introduce in our taxonomy, which provide the computational semantics necessary for representing and reasoning about values.

-Next, we present the vital research goals and associated potential research strategies. \begin{enumerate} \item Developing mechanisms for reasoning about actions from the perspective of given value systems.
-Different approaches could be investigated here, such as adopting practical reasoning in cognitive agent models.
-One possibility is to extend existing BDI models to include value concepts (and taxonomies).
-As illustrated in Subsection~\ref{sec:SSrohan5}, the relation between values and beliefs will require an in-depth multidisciplinary assessment.
+Next, we present the vital research goals and associated potential research strategies to address the value alignment of AI agents. \begin{enumerate} \item \emph{Developing mechanisms for reasoning about actions from the perspective of given value systems.} A range of approaches could be pursued in this regard.
+One is to extend practical reasoning in cognitive agent models, such as BDI (Belief-Desire-Intention) frameworks, by explicitly incorporating structured value representations, including value taxonomies.
+As noted in Subsection~\ref{sec:SSrohan5}, the relationship between values and beliefs requires further interdisciplinary investigation.

-Another approach could investigate a value-enhanced theory of mind, where agents can observe each others' actions, build a model of each other accordingly, and reason about those actions and their underlying intentions, as in~\cite{MontesLORS23,valawai23b}.
-The main focus here would be on incorporating value taxonomies into the agent models to reason over the underlying values driving others' behaviour.
-Understanding the values driving others could help people make value-aware decisions.
-For example, people can improve their strategies when they better understand those they interact with.
-Also, as we discuss in our next challenge, understanding the value system of others can help us better persuade and influence them to modify their behaviour.
+Another promising avenue is the development of value-enhanced theory of mind models, where agents observe each other's actions, build a model of each other's likely value systems and intentions accordingly, and reason about those actions and their potential underlying intentions, as in~\cite{MontesLORS23,valawai23b}.
+This would allow agents to make more informed, context-sensitive decisions and improve coordination, particularly in human-AI interaction settings.
+Understanding the value systems of others can also inform and influence agent strategies, for example, to better persuade and influence them to modify their behaviour, which provides a bridge to the next research goal.